 A bridal session is a wonderful chance to capture beautiful portraits that you’ll have forever.
 The special part of wedding photography is that the images will preserve the legacy of your marriage and will be passed on to future generations.
 Bridal portraits become a beautiful heirloom that celebrate your time as a bride and your future as a wife!

-Bring your dress, veil, shoes, undergarments, touch-up makeup, and any jewelry or hair piece that you’re going to wear on your wedding day.
+Bring your dress, veil, shoes, undergarments, touch-up makeup, and any jewelry or hair piece that you’re going to wear on your wedding day (including your engagement ring!).
 If you’re still undecided about your wedding day look (like which earrings you’ll wear or which veil length you prefer), bridal portraits are a great time to bring multiple options to see what completes your look best and what photographs most beautifully!